NetworkingB2A/NetDevOps/Automation/My Automation Journey.md

   - it would create the config of a new device based on the yaml file you created.
   - It would also reach out to a device and build a yaml file based on was on that device. then you can go and look over that yaml file and see if its correct.
   - This one was a huge win, in the fact that as we change our templates, you dont have to update your version of the template that you saved to your computer.
-- I haven't contibuited to much open source projects, but I have found two bugs in their software.
+- I haven't contributed to much open source projects, but I have found two bugs in their software.
 I am not saying this to say how great I am.
 I am saying this because these two case I really felt that accomplished something that i didn't think i could.
 These made my feel super good about myself after having so many what i felt like to be failures in the past.
   - one was with a nautobot plug in,
   - other was a cisco dnac ansible plugin.
-- Recent one was after failing many many many times, I wrote my first test case for check to see if any image is on a device.
+- Recent one was after failing many many many times, I wrote my first pyATS test case for check to see if any image is on a device.
+- Writing my first Netbox plugin

 Some important learnings for me